zakantonio/workshop-git/README.md

 - 💡 Tips and tricks (Cherry-pick, Patch, Stash, Blame)
 - ✅ Best practices and workflows

-## 🔗 Resources
+## 🔗 Additional Resources

-### Workshop Materials

-- 📊 [Workshop Slides](https://zakantonio.github.io/workshop-git/) - Interactive presentation with all workshop content (in Italian)
-- 🎥 [Workshop Recording](https://youtu.be/QbXAskIENVM) - Video recording of the workshop presentation (in Italian)

-### Additional Resources

-The workshop includes links to various Git resources:
+In the slides you will find links to additional resources for further learning:
 - 📚 Official Git documentation
 - 📝 Git cheat sheets
 - 🙈 .gitignore templates